zeying99/tp/docs/UserGuide.md

 Examples:
 * `list` followed by `delete 2` deletes the 2nd flashcard in the folder.

+### Flipping a flashcard : `flip`

+Flips the specified flashcard from DSAce folder.

+Format: `flip INDEX`

+* Flips the flashcard at the specified `INDEX`.
+* The index refers to the index number associated with the flipped flashcard, as shown in the displayed flashcard list.
+* The index **must be a positive integer** 1, 2, 3, …​

+Examples:
+* `list` followed by `flip 2` flips the 2nd flashcard in the folder.

 ### Clearing all entries : `clear`